Cofinality via Weighted Colimits: Introduction

 We observe that $|J_{a/}|$ is $\cC$-acyclic precisely when $J_{a/}\to \pt$ is $\cC$-cofinal.
 Thus, \Cref{Local_Cof_Crit_Intro} can be informally summarized as saying that $\cC$-cofinality is a ``lax fiberwise condition''.

 For many naturally occurring families of $\infty$-categories, one can identify a substantial collection of acyclic spaces leading to enlightening specializations of \Cref{Local_Cof_Crit_Intro}. \begin{enumerate} \item If $\cC$ is an $(n,1)$-category, namely, all mapping spaces are $(n-1)$-truncated, then every $n$-connected space is $\cC$-acyclic.
 This provides a natural interpolation between \Cref{Classical_Cof_Crit} and \cref{Homotopy_Cof_Crit}.
-Though most probably folklore, we are not aware of this being documented in the literature.
+After an initial version of this work was completed, we became aware that this result was proved in \cite{other_quillen_paper}.

 \item If $\cC$ is stable and $E$-local for a certain spectrum $E$, then every $E$-acyclic space (i.e.,\ having the $E$-homology of a point) is $\cC$-acyclic.
 In the special case of a stable rational $\infty$-category, this includes all connected $\pi$-finite spaces.